DEFRA/hapi-govuk-question-page/API.md

     - `text` - required string to display on the page for the item.
     - `description` - optional additional tet to display as a hint for the item.
     - `conditionalHtml` - optional conditional HTML to display when the list item is selected.

+## Bespoke views
+Rather than allowing the handler to render the page, it is possible to provide your own bespoke view and just have the handler dealing with the user interaction and validation of the form inputs.

+However, if you take this approach you will need to implement all of the necessary features of a GOV.UK page and will need to understand how the handler interacts with the page.
+There will still be some limitations on what you are able to provide, as there are certain things that the handler needs.

+It is worth bearing in mind that, if you require this level of customisation, then you could be better off not using this plugin at all and just coding your own Hapi route handlers.
+But you might find that the plugin works for the majority of your application and that for consistency it's desirable to keep everything working in the same way.

+### Required configuration
+Even when you supply your own view, the handler still requires a page definition so that it knows how to process the values provided by the user.
+You must provide a valid list of components and all mandatory configuration values for the components are still required.
+The most important value to consider is `name` as this must match the key for the data value that your form will submit.

+To supply your own view, ensure that the necessary path is included in your Vision `path` list and just provide the name of the view as the `viewName` value in your `hapi-govuk-question-page` configuration.
+This will tell the handler to pass the name of your view into Vision rather than using its own internal view definition.

+### Page context
+The handler uses the standard Vision [`h.view()`](https://hapi.dev/module/vision/api/#hviewtemplate-context-options) function to render the page that you define and passes its configuration and data as the page context.

+From within your page template, you can then access the following context values:

+  - `pageTitle` - a string containing the configured page title.

+  - `pageCaption`- a string containing the configured page caption.

+  - `showTitle` - a boolean indicating whether or not the title should be displayed on the page. `false` when there is only one configured form component.

+  - `useForm` - a boolean indicating whether or not a `<form>` element is required on the page. `false` when no form components have been configured and there is no next page.

+  - `components` - an array of all the configured form components, in the order that they appear in your page definition.
+Each item in the array is an object with a property called `model` that contains all of the information used to display the component and is defined by the underlying GOV.UK Design System component.
+    You can modify this object and pass it into GOV.UK Nunjucks macros or just read its values to use on your page.

+    Two properties that you should pay particular attention to are:

+      - `name` - this must matches a form field on your page so that the handler can receive the form data when the user submits their form.

+      - `errorMessage` - the message that you will need to display alongside the relevant field if there are any validation errors.
+This value will be missing if there is no error to display for this component.
+        The GOV.UK Design System Nunjucks macros will handle this value automatically, but if you are creating your own page content using HTML then you will need to display this message as per the error pattern.

+  - `errors` - an array of any validation errors that the handler has generated.
+If there are no errors to be displayed then this value will be missing.
+    Each item in the array is an object in the form expected by the GOV.UK Design System Nunjucks error summary component.